-Elizabeth Ingram was born and raised in Winter Park where her passion for singing began.
+Elizabeth Ingram is a substitute teacher here at the Music Box.
+She was born and raised in Winter Park where her passion for singing began.
 She earned her B.M. in Vocal Performance from Loyola University New Orleans studying under Ellen Frohnmayer.
 During her time in New Orleans Elizabeth sang with the New Orleans Opera Association in many of their main stage operas and galas.
 She continued her studies at the prestigious New England Conservatory where she received her M.M. in Vocal Performance and was in the studio of Canadian baritone, Michael Meraw.
 Elizabeth is a coloratura soprano and complimented for her effortless high notes and beautiful tone.
 She has sung the roles such as Nellie from Summer and Smoke, Calisto from La Calisto, Alice from Falstaff, Aminta from Il Re Pastore, Apollonia from La Canterina, and Second Lady from Dido and Aeneas.
 She is an active performer with Florida Opera Theatre and the Orlando Philharmonic.
 As well as being a voice and piano teacher, Elizabeth is a certified Musikgarten teacher for young children and families.

 Kimmie Louwsma Gehr | Performance Group Choreographer